pudly/schmopera-hugo/content/articles/the-performing-arts-in-360.md

 ---
-title: The performing arts, in 360˚
+title: "The performing arts, in 360˚"
 ---

 Readers, you're gonna love this.